StanislawFarshtei/Git-course2/readme.md

-# git and gitHub course
+# Git and GitHub course

 Crash course for git and GitHub